zeduchat/zedu-be/README.md

 - Redis caching
 - MinIO for object storage
 - MongoDB support
-- TypeSense for search indexing
+- TypeSense for search indexing     <--No longer in use -->
 - Elasticsearch integration
 - Stripe for payments
 - RabbitMQ for async task queues